Memorable Manitobans: Donald Ross Dingwall (1851-1913)

 In 1882 he came to Winnipeg and established a jewellery business.
-He was also a Director of the Pacific Coast Fire Insurance Company, National Finance Company, and Capital Loan Company; Vice-President of the Ontario and Manitoba Land Company, and the Canadian Finance Company.
+He was also a Director of the Pacific Coast Fire Insurance Company, National Finance Company, Capital Loan Company, and Amalgamated Press of Canada; Vice-President of the Ontario and Manitoba Land Company, and the Canadian Finance Company.

-In 1876, he married Margaret Frazer of Montreal.
-Their son was Donald Waverley Dingwall.
-After her death, he married Ann Ross in 1891.
-They had two sons and three daughters.
+In 1876, he married Margaret Frazer (1856-1886) of Montreal and they had four children: Frederick James Dingwall (1877-1918), Ada Isabel Dingwall (1879-1945, wife of Colin James Campbell), Donald Waverley Dingwall, and Margaret Ethel Dingwall (1883-1933, wife of Duncan Alexander MacDonald).
+After his wife’s death, he married Annie Laurie Ross (1855-1921) in 1891.
+They had a daughter, Jean Winnifred Dingwall (1895-1967, wife of Cecil Herbert Gunn).
 He was interested in curling and donated the Dingwall trophy, the grand challenge prize in the Manitoba Bonspiel.
 He was a founding member of the Carleton Club and also a member of the Manitoba Club.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.